TeseoLou/codoku/README.md

 - Styled to match light/dark themes for visual consistency

 **Technical Aspects:**
-- Built with Bootstrap
+- Built with `Bootstrap`
-  - Implemented using Bootstrap’s `.modal` structure with `data-bs-toggle="modal"` and `data-bs-target` bindings.
+  - Implemented using `Bootstrap`’s `.modal` structure with `data-bs-toggle="modal"` and `data-bs-target` bindings.
   - `tabindex="-1"` and ARIA attributes (`aria-labelledby`, `aria-hidden`) improve keyboard navigation and screen reader announcements.
-- Uses semantic HTML to ensure proper reading order and landmark tagging for assistive technologies
+- Uses semantic `HTML` to ensure proper reading order and landmark tagging for assistive technologies
   - `<section>`, `<ul>`, `<p>` for structural clarity
   - `<legend>` and `<button>` for accessible form navigation
 - Inherits the same font families and border styles (`modal-border`) to maintain design consistency.